top of page

 The Posture Of Presence

-Over the last year, I’ve been thinking about how my posture affects my mental focus — and how something so simple can bring me back to a more centred feeling.
+The Posture Of Presence Over the last year, I’ve been thinking about how my posture affects my mental focus — and how something so simple can bring me back to a more centred feeling.
 I first noticed this in my Aikido practice.
-If I lean too far forwards, it not only affects my balance but also reveals something subtle inside — an intention to throw my partner from a dualistic state of me versus you , rather than moving in space as one.
-When intention becomes too strong, I tip forward mentally and ph
+If I lean too far forwards, it not only affects my balance but also reveals something subtle inside — an intention to throw my partner from a dualistic state of me versus you , rather than moving as one.
+When intention becomes too strong, I tip forward

 gaz841